 Taxes and Fees

-Fees related to Spark Energy (such as monthly fees) will be listed under ‘supply charges’.
+You will find taxes applicable to your state and utility.
+In certain states, fees related to Spark Energy (such as monthly fees) will be listed under ‘supply charges’.

 For more information

 If you have any questions about how to read your bill, whether you have separate or combined billing, contact customer support experts at 877-547-7275 or email email@example.com.